go.to//

 Kristina från Duvemåla - the premiere

 Björn's and Agnetha's daughter Linda Ulvaeus played a minor role in the musical as well.
 The premiere of the musical took place in Malmö on October 7, 1995.
-If you want to be mean you can say that the biggest attraction of that evening was the appearance of Agnetha Fältskog.
-All the fans got crazy which can be seen on many photos and private videos from that evening.
+The biggest sensation of the evening was attendance of Agnetha Fältskog (go.to/Agnetha 1995)

 The press loved the musical though and it was called for Swedish national musical.
 It was played in Malmö, Göteborg (The Opera House in 1996) and finally in Stockholm in Circus (1998-99).

-Björn and Benny on Kristina-tour in USA October 1996.
-In October 1996 Björn, Benny and the musical cast went to USA and gave several concerts in Minnesota where most of the Swedish immigrants arrived 100 years ago.
+In October 1996 Björn, Benny and the musical cast went to USA and gave two concerts in Minnesota where most of the Swedish immigrants arrived 100 years ago.

 1998